From the end of this world to the back of the alley – Part II

 Im limited by my sensory perception of the cosmos, but Ive no belief of a transcendent beyond.
 I am, and have already been, uniquely a part of what I cannot fully see or feel.
 Im both accident and agent set in motion.
 Embracing the uniqueness of this experience as a human being (what I am) over the human abstraction (the idea of what I am) seems preferable.
-Enriching the relations I have with other beings (human or otherwise) strengthens this embrace.
-This calls for abandoning three interrelated tendencies: the obsession to manage, orienting around predictability, and the desire to preserve ideals.
-When I die, the limited perception Ive been familiar with will end, and I will decompose to recompose to decompose again.
+More preferable yet is embracing both what I am becoming (additive) and unbecoming (subtractive) over being (fixed).
+Enriching the relations I have with others (human or otherwise) strengthens this embrace.
+This calls for abandoning three interrelated tendencies: an obsession to manage, orienting oneself around predictability, and a desire to preserve ideals.
+As far as I know, the limited perception with which Ive been familiar will end with my death, and perhaps I will decompose to recompose to decompose again continuously.
 Here are three ideas to help me until then:

 1) Break the clock.
-We now live in a world so pervasive with measurement that the science of it (metrics) has become dogma.
+This world is so pervasive with measurement that the sciences of it like metrics and statistics (or state-istics) have become dogma in almost every realm of life.
 The goal seems to be endless comparison of every incomparability, no stone left unturned.
 Evading measure is a key part of avoiding capture.
-Though there are some practical uses for measuring when cooking or crafting, rejecting this dependency is crucial for any liberatory lifeway.
+Though there are some exceptions when cooking or crafting, rejecting this dependency is crucial for any liberatory lifeway.
 Most importantly, this applies to time and money: the most limiting of measurements.
-Doing this full-stop could have some interesting and painful results, but a limited engagement strategy seems more viable in the current state of things.
+Doing this full-stop could have some interesting and painful results, but strategies for limiting engagement and sharpening discernment seems a more viable place to start.

 2) Light the candle.
-Focusing excessively on preserving an ideal of life is an unnecessary and fraught way to live.
-Taking efforts to burn out quickly (while at times admirable) is often just as fraught, and can lead to miserable outcomes other than death.
-Rather than arguing for a moderate life, Im instead for allowing life to take its course as a lit candle would.
-This could look quite extreme in infinitely imaginative ways.
+The preservation of an ideal of life is an unnecessary and fraught way to live.
+Efforts to burn out quickly (while at times admirable) is often just as fraught, and can lead to miserable outcomes other than death.
+Rather than struggling to maintain some moderate ideal, it seems more appropriate to allow life to take its course as a lit candle would .
+This could be as imaginative as one takes it to be.

 3) Empty the cup.
-This is a derivative of pu, often translated as uncarved wood: an early Daoist concept of a return to simplicity or emptiness before being put to use.
-Other derivatives include a clean slate (tabula rasa), and the unlearning process.
-Nietzche’s final stage of the child in Thus Spoke Zarathustra is another similar idea.
-The forgetful child sees the world anew as a bounty of possibility, theirs for the taking.
-Nietzsche’s Übermensch as child loses in order to gain, yet I prefer Stirner’s Unmensch (or inhuman being), who loses in order to gain in order to lose.
-Once your cup is filled, it requires an emptying-out in order to remain capable.
-That capability is not an end in itself, but to be put toward a loss of the self through the self.
-Get lost and stay lost.
+This is a derivative of pu (often translated as uncarved wood): an early Daoist concept of a return to simplicity or emptiness before being put to use.
+Other derivatives include a clean slate (tabula rasa), and the unlearning (or unbecoming or unraveling) process.
+Nietzche’s final stage of the child in Thus Spoke Zarathustra is another helpful example: the forgetful child sees the world anew as a bounty of possibility, theirs for the taking.
+Nietzsche’s Übermensch as child loses in order to gain, yet I prefer Stirner’s Unmensch (or inhuman), who loses in order to gain in order to lose.
+A filled cup requires emptying-out in order to remain capable.
+That capability is not an end in itself, but a means toward a loss of the self through the self.
+Theres much to find in getting lost.